 Study guide

-Recognition of courses between the old and newly accredited bachelor study program
+Recognition of courses between the old and newly accredited bachelor study programme

-At the beginning of 2021, FIT received a new accreditation for the bachelor study program in Informatics, which will be taught from the 2021/2022 academic year.
-All applicants admitted to study this year are accepted into the new program.
-However, if you have already studied at FIT in the past, it is possible to have previously completed courses recognized in the new program, or to complete your studies in the old program.
+At the beginning of 2021, FIT received a new accreditation for the bachelor study programme in Informatics, taught from the 2021/2022 academic year.
+All applicants admitted to study this year are accepted into the new programme.
+However, if you have already studied at FIT in the past, it is possible to have previously completed courses recognized in the new programme or to complete your studies in the old programme.

 General rules for the recognition of courses